cake-build/cake-action/README.md

     uses: cake-build/cake-action@v2
 ```

 The Cake action will look for a script named `build.cake` in your repository's root directory and run it for you using the [Cake Tool](https://www.nuget.org/packages/Cake.Tool/).
-If you are using a [Cake Frosting](https://cakebuild.net/docs/running-builds/runners/cake-frosting) project, the `project-path` parameter must be specified and the `script-path` is ignored.
+You can also specify the path to your Cake script using the `script-path` option.
+If you are using a [Cake Frosting](https://cakebuild.net/docs/running-builds/runners/cake-frosting) project instead, you must specify the path to your `.csproj` file with the `project-path` parameter.

-All output from the Cake script or Cake Frosting project will be automatically redirected to the build log for inspection.
+All output from the Cake script or Cake Frosting project is automatically redirected to the build log for inspection.

 ## Inputs

 ### `script-path`

-If your script is in another location, you can specify the path with the `script-path` [input parameter](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepswith):
+If your Cake script is located somewhere other than the root directory of your project, you can specify its path using the `script-path` [input parameter](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepswith):

 ```yml
 steps: